aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 PostgreSQL as source for Aiven for ClickHouse®
 ==============================================

-This example shows how to integrate PostgreSQL with Aiven ClickHouse using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+This article shows by way of example how to integrate PostgreSQL® with Aiven for ClickHouse® using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.

-An PostgreSQL database is used as a data source and Aiven ClickHouse can be used to read, transform, and execute joins using data from the PostgreSQL server.
+An PostgreSQL database is used as a data source and Aiven for ClickHouse can be used to read, transform, and execute joins using data from the PostgreSQL server.

 Let's cook!
 -----------